 #2 – Gone Surfing Hawaii

 The most popular beach in all of Hawaii, Waikiki beach is an excellent place to start your surfing adventures.
-Gone Surfing Hawaii offers classes for all levels and emphasizes the time spent in water, as their goal is to get you up on your first lesson.
+Gone Surfing Hawaii offers semi-private lessons and private lessons for all levels and emphasizes the time spent in water, as their goal is to get you up on your first lesson.
 It doesn’t hurt that you can see Diamond Head in the distance while you catch your first wave or that after your lesson you can watch the sun set with a Mai Tai in hand at one of the nearby beach bars.

 Choose this Hawaii surfing school for: Surfing on Hawaii’s most popular beach